igniShaun/Ardunino/README.md

-# Arduniño
+# Ardu-niño
-Arduniño is an Arduino kit for children 6+ that is play first, STEAM education second, with a target price of $6 when purchasing for quantities of 50+.
+Ardu-niño is an Arduino kit for children 6+ that is play first, STEAM education second, with a target price of $6 when purchasing for quantities of 50+.

 Objectives:
 1) Be fun for children.